 Due to the high specificity of PSA for prostatic glandular epithelium, it is very useful in identifying prostatic carcinoma in the prostate and in the adjacent organs often affected by epithelial malignancies, i.e. rectum and urinary bladder.
 Rectal adenocarcinoma, urothelial carcinoma or adenocarcinoma of the urinary bladder no not express PSA.
 Lack of PSA immunoreactivity in a very poorly differentiated malignancy does not, however, exclude the diagnosis of prostate cancer.
 Differential diagnosis of metastasis, especially in lymph nodes or bone, with unknown primary malignancy is another useful application for PSA immunohistochemistry.
 Metastasis of a PSA-expressing male breast carcinoma or of a PSA negative prostate carcinoma are rare exceptions for usually easy identification of prostate carcinoma as the source of metastasis.
 PSA may be used in a panel together with NKX3.1 and Prostein, which are at least as sensitive and slightly more specific than PSA.

-Prostate hyperplasia and kidney/appendix was in this assessment found to be recommendable positive and negative tissue controls for PSA, respectively.
+Prostate hyperplasia and kidney/appendix is found to be recommendable positive and negative tissue controls for PSA.
 The epithelial cells of the prostate glands must show an as strong as possible cytoplasmic staining reaction.
-A weak to moderate stromal staining reaction in the vicinity of the positive epithelial cells in the prostate is expected (due to leakage of the antigen from the glands) and has to be accepted.
-In this assessment it was observed that reduction of the sensitivity in order to eliminate this background reaction frequently gave a too weak staining reaction of the carcinomas.
+Due to leakage of the antigen in vicinity of the prostate glands, the stromal cells display a weak to moderate staining reaction.
+This staining pattern has to be accepted, otherwise the sensitivity of the assay is too low causing a general weak staining reaction of prostate carcinomas.
 Kidney and appendix can be used as negative tissue controls.
 No staining reaction should be seen in these tissues.
 If a positive staining reaction in the epithelial cells and/or a diffuse background staining is seen, the protocol must be recalibrated.

 Alanen KA, et al. Immunohistochemical labelling for prostate specific antigen in non-prostatic tissues.
 Pathol Res Pract 1996;192:233-237.
 Bostwick DG.
 Prostate-apecific antigen.
 Current role in diagnostic pathology of prostate cancer.
 Am J Clin Pathol 1994;102(Suppl I):S31-S37.
 Bostwick DG, et al. Immunohistochemistry of the prostate and bladder, testis and renal tumors.
 In: Dabbs DJ.
 Diagnostic Immunohistochemistry.
 Philadelphia, Churchill Livingstone, 2002:407-434.
 DeMarzo AM, et al. Pathological and molecular aspects of prostate cancer.
 Lancet 2003,361:955-964.
 Epstein JI.
 PSA and PAP as immunohistochemical markers in prostate cancer.
 Urol Clin N Amer 1993;20:757-770.
 Kidwai N, et al. Expression of androgen receptor and prostate-specific antigen in male breast carcinoma.
 Breast Cancer Res 2004;6:R18-R23.
 Lilja H. Biology of prostate-specific antigen.
 Urology 2003;62(Suppl 5A):27-33.
 Millar EK, et al. Ductal (endometrioid) adenocarcinoma of the prostate: a clinicopathological study of 16 cases.
 Histopathology 1996;29:11-19.
 Minei S, et al. Adenoid cystic carcinoma of the prostate: A case report with immunohistochemical an in situ hybridization for prostate-specific antigen.
 Int J Urol 2001;8:S41.
 Parwani AV, et al. Prostate carcinoma with squamous differentiation: an analysis of 33 cases.
 Am J Surg Pathol 2004;28:651-657.
 Yu H, Berkel H. Prostate-specific antigen (PSA) in women.
 J La State Med Soc 1999;151:209-213.